-Newcastle Psychology & Health is a welcoming Practice to all LGBT people.
-Dr Edser is very experienced in the issues that are most commonly experienced in the gay community and is recommended by LGBT people from afar for his compassionate and well-informed assistance.
-Local doctors are also comfortable in referring their LGBT patients who might need assistance.
+Newcastle Psychology & Health is a welcoming Practice to all LGBTQ people.
+Dr Edser is very experienced in the issues that are most commonly experienced in the gay community and is recommended by LGBTQ people from afar for his compassionate and well-informed assistance.
+Local doctors are also comfortable in referring their LGBTQ patients who might need assistance.
 Dr Edser also sees a number of transgendered people and assists them with their particular issues.

 NPH accepts that the jury is in regarding gay sexuality.
 Science has shown us clearly that:

 Approximately 5% of the population experience life as a gay person;